-Below is a sampling of my creative work.
-It pulls from three projects, both published and in process.
-Enjoy.
+Below is a sampling of my creative work, both published and in process.

 Occasioned by my move from Calgary to Vancouver in 2011, Coast Mountain Foot was written amid booms and busts through the messy perspectives of the two cities as they bleed into one another, refracting the gesture of George Bowering’s 1968 classic, Rocky Mountain Foot.
 Coast Mountain Foot keens its ear to the energies that connect cities, engaging with the urban and its intimacies through careful listening to ask: When the good times are all gone and it’s time for moving on, what does it mean to move forward while snared by the past?